SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

             <li>FR35: The system shall allow the registered user to hit like on a recipe.</li>
             <li>FR36: The system shall insert the like added by the registered user in the database.</li>
             <li>FR37: The system shall allow the registered user to remove like on a recipe already liked by him or her.</li>
-            <li>FR38 :The system shall update the likes removed by the registered user in the database.</li>
+            <li>FR38:The system shall update the likes removed by the registered user in the database.</li>
-            <li>FR39 :The system shall allow the registered user to view the total number of likes on a recipe.</li>
+            <li>FR39:The system shall allow the registered user to view the total number of likes on a recipe.</li>
         </ul>
     </li>
     <li> Log Out